 If you are looking to estimate the effects of a compound on cardiac contractility, human heart tissue can be used as an alternative to a whole heart model.
 If a specific area of the heart is of interest, such as ventricular trabeculae or atrial pectinate muscles, cardiac muscle can be isolated from these areas.
 As with all experimental models, there are advantages and disadvantages of isolated tissues and whole organs; the choice of model is dependent on the scientific question being posed and the suitability of the model to interrogate the relevant biological mechanism.

-Whilst keeping human heart tissue alive ex vivo is challenging, it can provide enormously valuable data for safety screening or estimating the effectiveness of cardiovascular disease treatments, such as for heart failure (cardiomyopathy).
+Whilst keeping human heart tissue alive ex vivo is challenging, it can provide enormously valuable data for cardiovascular safety screening or estimating the effectiveness of cardiovascular disease treatments, such as for heart failure (cardiomyopathy).
 One limitation of the model is the isolated cardiac tissues may or may not beat spontaneously when set up in "tissue baths" (historically, often called "organ baths", despite a tissue being used rather than a whole organ), although it is possible to induce spontaneous rhythmic contractions in some instances7.
 To product stable, rhythmic contractions, the isolated cardiac muscle strip is therefore typically paced using electrical field stimulation (EFS), as demonstrated in the video below.
 The paced muscle provides a sensitive model for changes in contractile force (inotropic effects), or the rate of isometric contraction, or even the rate of relaxation (lusitropic effects).
 The pacing of the muscle contraction makes the assessment of drug effects on heart rate (chronotropic effects) very difficult (as this can only be done in spontaneously beating tissues), and is an advantage of the spontaneously beating Langendorff whole heart method.
 A further advantage of the whole heart model is the simultaneous recording of action potentials and ability to induce artificial states of stress in the heart muscle, e.g. by restricting perfusion via coronary arteries, a situation akin to myocardial infarction can be created, allowing the study of ischemia-induced changes in muscle contraction or arrhythmias.
 It is however also possible to record action potentials from isolated tissues, allowing simultaneous measurements of contractile force and electrical activity.

 An advantage of the isolated cardiac muscle preparation is that the same region of cardiac muscle can be compared across different species (e.g. comparing animal data to humans) and human tissues can be sourced from healthy or diseased specimens, improving our understanding of the likely translation of drug responses to humans.
 For example, Brown et al. showed that the positive inotropic effects of PDE inhibitors acting through cyclic adenosine monophosphate, such as milrinone, was less in diseased ventricular myocardium than in healthy tissue8.
 The throughput of tests using isolated cardiac muscle is also higher than is practicable with Langendorff hearts, with multiple cardiac tissues being tested simultaneously from the same donor, allowing comparisons between different test compounds and positive or negative controls.